 - Muscle Retraining or Compensation: Exercises to help strengthen muscles needed for speech and swallowing.

-- Stroke: One in four seniors who experience a stroke suffer from aphasia, a condition in which those affected have difficulty comprehending and using speech.
+- Stroke: One in four people who experience a stroke suffer from aphasia, a condition in which those affected have difficulty comprehending and using speech.
 The severity of the language or swallowing issues depends on the severity of the stroke, but even a minor stroke has been known to impair speech or swallowing.
 If speech therapy starts soon enough after the stroke, the affected individual will have a much better chance of recovery.
 Our speech therapists will help stroke victims improve their ability to speak and understand language and help them learn to swallow safely.
 Recommended therapies may include singing or melodic sounds, word/ picture association exercises, diet modifications, and exercises to strengthen muscles used for speaking.

 - Dementia: Those suffering from dementia have a difficult time communicating and understanding language and the effect dementia has on the memory makes it difficult to process and retain information.
 They may also have difficulty reasoning or solving problems.
 Our speech therapists will help improve language skills which can reduce memory loss and give affected individuals better reasoning skills.
 We will also address swallowing issues and help ensure that your loved one is eating and drinking enough to stay healthy.
 Many of the same treatments used for stroke victims are also used for those with dementia.